Palmer penguins and discrete predictors

 [1] "taco" "taco" "cat" "cat" "goat" "taco" "taco" "pizza"

-This works for number values as well, and is very useful when you want to do simulations! let’s simulate three groups with different averages.
+This works for any type of variables (including numbered values), and it is very useful when you want to do simulations!
+Let’s simulate three groups with different averages.

 some_means <- c(12, 17, 19)